Henry Clay Work: Postbellum (1865–1871)

 With the Civil War over, Work's motivation for songwriting and musical output declined considerably.
+Turning away from patriotic songs which, as Root writes, became outdated, he settled into sentimental balladry.
+The scholars Dale Cockrell and Andrew M. Zinck observe that American popular music matured in the fifteen years following the Civil War; songs, often written to be performed at home, were generally "stylized" and cemented the values of the middle class.

-Turning away from patriotic songs now deemed outdated, he settled into sentimental balladry.
-His postbellum songs focus on somber themes owing to the personal tragedies engulfing his later life, as writer Dean Nelson notes in a 2008 Connecticut Explored article: "[...] in his lyrics, children die, soldiers die, ships sink, love goes unreturned, poor folks starve, and the lonely remain so."
-Newly enriched by his war efforts, Work embarked on a tour around Europe from 1865 to 1866, during which he wrote the first of his few notable postbellum songs, "The Ship That Never Returned".
+Melancholy hardly features in Work's wartime music, but "Come Home, Father" suggested a turn toward sentimentality.
+His postbellum songs focus on somber themes owing to the personal tragedies engulfing his later life, as Dean Nelson notes in a 2008 Connecticut Explored article: "... in his lyrics, children die, soldiers die, ships sink, love goes unreturned, poor folks starve, and the lonely remain so."
+Newly enriched by his war efforts, Work embarked on a tour around Europe in 1865, during which he wrote the first of his postbellum songs, "The Ship That Never Returned".
 It narrates the departure of a ship from a harbor that never come back, with a mother and the captain's wife lamenting the loss of their loved ones on board.
+The song cemented itself as a folk standard, and parodies started burgeoning as late as the 1880s; one of the most significant songs to borrow its melody or theme is "The Wreck of the Old 97".